brightspot/react-examples/marked-text/README.md

   `markedTextTraversal` processes the MarkedText data structure.
 The first step in this process involves converting the original structure into a tree structure, similar to the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
 After this conversion, the function traverses this newly created tree using a [post-order traversal](https://www.geeksforgeeks.org/iterative-postorder-traversal).
 The function starts the transformation process from the most deeply nested node in the tree, moving upwards and outwards.
 This implies that the innermost elements are processed first, before the function deals with their parent nodes.

-  The `visitText` function is called when the traversal reaches a block of text (which is always a leaf node in the tree structure).
+  The `visitText` callback is triggered when the traversal reaches a block of text (which is always a leaf node).
 The text is passed as a string argument to the function allowing the implementor to optionally transform it and return a different value.

-  The `visitMark` callback is triggered whenever the traversal process encounters a `Mark` within the tree structure.
+  The `visitMark` callback is triggered when the traversal process encounters a `Mark`.
 It has access to the current `Mark` and a `children` array.
 This array holds all the `text` and `Mark` nodes that have been visited and transformed by the traversal so far.

   > _**Note**_: The value returned from both `visitText` and `visitMark` will be an item in the `children` array of their respective parent node.